 Jensen is joined on the paper by first creator Connor Coley, a graduate scholar in chemical engineering; William Green, the Hoyt C. Hottel Professor of Chemical Engineering, who, with Jensen, co-advises Coley; Regina Barzilay, the Delta Electronics Professor of Electrical Engineering and Computer Science; and Tommi Jaakkola, the Thomas Siebel Professor of Electrical Engineering and Computer Science.

 In the past, chemists have constructed laptop fashions that represent reactions in phrases of interactions at reaction sites.
-But they regularly require the enumeration of exceptions, which have to be researched independently and coded by way of hand.
+But they regularly require the enumeration of exceptions, which must be researched independently and coded by hand.
 The model might declare, as an instance, that if molecule A has response web page X, and molecule B has reaction web site Y, then X and Y will react to form group Z — except for molecule and additionally has reaction sites P, Q, R, S, T, U, or V.

 According to Richard Robinson, a chemical-technologies researcher at the drug employer Novartis, the MIT researchers’ gadget “offers a specific technique to machine gaining knowledge of inside the subject of focused synthesis, which in the future could transform the practice of experimental layout to focused molecules.”